otterthecat/particle-beam/README.md

   "token": "[your api token here]"
 });

-// now that you have a beam configured to your device,
+// Now that you have a beam configured to your device,
-// you can call functions you've registered to your board pewpew('[name of function]', [data (optional)], callback);
+// you can call functions you've registered to your board. pewpew('[name of function]', [dataString (optional)], callback);
 ```